 Now we can start to see the cause.
 With the database refusing connections, the web application can’t fulfill requests, leading to slower response times and more errors.
 As it turns out, we set a hard CPU and memory limit for the database Pod, but we may have set this too low.
 In this case, the fix is simply to increase the Pod’s resource limits or its replica counts so that it has room to grow.

 Without these tools, fixing this problem would have taken far more hands-on investigating and troubleshooting.
-Using SolarWinds cloud monitoring tools, we were able to quickly identify the cause of the problem without having to connect to the Kubernetes cluster.
+Using SolarWinds web application performance monitoring solutions, we were able to quickly identify the cause of the problem without having to connect to the Kubernetes cluster.

 Poor website performance can have disastrous consequences.
 That’s why it’s important to have a complete view of your infrastructure, your applications, and your services.
 Using Pingdom, AppOptics, and Loggly allows you to dig deep into the cause and impact of errors and performance problems, helping you quickly get up and running again.